 San Diego, California 92101

-The format of the conference will offer great Keynote Speakers, tracks by Deltek, Microsoft and Oracle, as well as, networking and entertainment events and an exhibiting hall.
+The format of the Construction CPM Conference 2019 will offer great Keynote Speakers, tracks by Deltek, Microsoft and Oracle, as well as, networking and entertainment events and an exhibiting hall.

 Dr Alexia Nalewaik President of AACE and owner of QS Requin Corporation.
 Dr Alexia is on the Research Chair of the International Cost Engineering Council (ICEC) and has spent over 25 years’ in the Construction Industry.
 Dr Alexia is also author of ‘Project Performance Review: Capturing the value of Audit, Oversight and Value for Project Success” Dr Alexis will offer her insights on project evaluation through risk assessments, meeting existing audit standards and project governance in order to gain project success.